-\begin{ex} The main examples of dimension functions considered here are the Krull dimension and the opposite of the Krull codimension.
+\begin{ex} The main examples of dimension functions we will consider are the Krull dimension and the opposite of the Krull co-dimension.
 For $\mathcal{P} \in \Spc(\mathcal{K})$, its \emph{Krull dimension} $\dim_{\mathrm{Krull}}(\mathcal{P})$ is the maximal length $n$ of a chain of irreducible closed subsets